Lee Pelty: Career

 Beginning in 1971, he appeared as Tevye in four separate productions of Fiddler on the Roof.
 The first of these earned him The Joseph Jefferson Award.
 Over the course of his career, he performed the role of Tevye over 2,000 times.

 Death

-Lee Pelty died at his Lincoln Park home on November 29, 2009, at age 74, after a battle with lung cancer.
+Lee Pelty died at his Lincoln Park home on November 29, 2009, at age 74, from lung cancer.